2005–06 Georgetown Hoyas men's basketball team: Regular season

-Forward and team co-captain Darrel Owens had sat out his freshman year in 2001-02 and opted to use his remaining year of collegiate eligibility by returning for a fifth year at Georgetown this season.
+Forward and team co-captain Darrel Owens had sat out his freshman year in 2001–02 and opted to use his remaining year of collegiate eligibility by returning for a fifth year at Georgetown this season.
 No longer a starter, he appeared in all 32 games this season as a reserve in a key "sixth man" role.
-At Texas-El Paso, he shot 5-for-5 from three-point range and scored 21 points as Georgetown beat the Miners on their home court to win the Sun Bowl Tournament.
+At Texas-El Paso, he shot 5-for-5 from three-point range and scored 21 points as Georgetown beat the Miners on their home court to win the Sun Bowl Classic.
 Eleven days later at Madison Square Garden, he scored 24 points against St. John's, then continued his hot shooting with 20 points against South Florida at the MCI Center.
 In the upset of Duke four days later, he missed his first shot but then went 6-for-7 (85.7%) from the field.
 Four days after that, he had an 18-point performance at Notre Dame.
 His offensive numbers declined for much of the rest of the season, but would improve in the postseason.

 Freshman guard Jessie Sapp joined the team this season and appeared in all 33 games, averaging 16.0 minutes per game.
 He scored a season-high 11 points against Savannah State, and in Big East play had a season high of eight points against Rutgers.

-The Hoyas won the Sun Bowl Tournament in late December 2005 and started the season 10–2, with one of their losses coming on the road against No. 11 Illinois.
+The Hoyas won the Sun Bowl Classic in late December 2005 and started the season 10–2, with one of their losses coming on the road against No. 11 Illinois.
 After two losses to ranked Big East opponents (No. 16 West Virginia and No. 4 Connecticut), they ran off seven straight wins – including upsets of No. 1 Duke and No. 9 Pittsburgh – to push their record to 17–4, and in late January 2006 Georgetown climbed into the national rankings for the first time since early January 2002, remaining a ranked team through the end of the season.
 The Hoyas faltered down the stretch, losing four of their last six regular-season games, but two of the losses came to ranked opponents (No. 9 West Virginia and No. 4 Villanova).
 They finished the regular season tied for third place in the Big East, with a 10–6 record in the conference and 19-8 overall.

 An unusual footnote to the season occurred on February 25, 2006, when a candidate for student government at The George Washington University led a group of George Washington students estimated at between six and 15 people on a walk from George Washington's main campus in Washington, D.C.'s Foggy Bottom neighborhood to the Georgetown campus 1.4 mi away to protest Georgetown's refusal to schedule the Colonials for a regular-season game since December 1981 and to demand a game between the schools.
 The George Washington students arrived at Georgetown to find the campus virtually deserted because of the Georgetown-Syracuse game, then underway at the Verizon Center across town.
 The protesters quietly dispersed.